Yandex Cloud

 gRPC API

-3. Click the name of the Yandex StoreDoc cluster you need and select the Hosts tab.
+3. Locate the Yandex StoreDoc cluster you need in the list, click its name, and select the Hosts tab.

-4. Click in the host's row, select Delete, and confirm the deletion.
+4. Find the host you need in the list, click in its row, select Delete, and confirm the deletion.

 Run the following command for each host: